 TwtAPI vs Official X API

-Most teams are not really asking which API sounds more official.
+Most teams are not asking which API sounds more official.
 They are trying to decide which path gets a live workflow running sooner, with less glue code and fewer dead ends.
-That decision usually comes down to integration effort, workflow fit, and how fast the team needs to turn an idea into something repeatable.
+That decision usually comes down to integration effort, day-to-day usability, pricing clarity, and how fast the team needs to turn an idea into something repeatable.
+As of June 30, 2026, the official X API is documented as pay-per-usage, credit-based, and per-endpoint priced, so teams now have to compare not just access, but how understandable the ongoing bill will feel once the workflow starts repeating.

 How teams usually make the choice